shashanka2a/MenuPRO-App-main/DATABASE_SETUP.md

-# MenuPRO Database Setup Guide
+# MenuOS Database Setup Guide

 ## Overview

-MenuPRO now includes a comprehensive Prisma-based database setup with PostgreSQL, featuring:
+MenuOS now includes a comprehensive Prisma-based database setup with PostgreSQL, featuring:

 - **Complete data models** for restaurants, menus, orders, users, and analytics
 - **Comprehensive middleware** for logging, soft deletes, validation, and more